Mohammedsalah19/drag-drug/README.md

     this class explain how use https rather than http
 ------------------------
 WebApiConfig

-implement
+impelement

 1-

-            # this for remove json and preview xml only
+            # this for remove xml and preview json only

             config.Formatters.Remove(config.Formatters.XmlFormatter);